josephspurrier/gowebapi/README.md

 ## Components

 In the root of the `src/app/webapi/component` folder, you see:
-- **component.go** - contains the dependencies shared by all the components: logger, database connection, request bind/validation, and the responses.
+- **core.go** - contains the dependencies shared by all the components: logger, database connection, request bind/validation, and the responses.
+- **core_mock.go** - contains the mocked dependencies which can be used by tests to modify all the mocked dependencies.
 - **handler.go** - contains the error handling code for all the http handlers.
 - **interface.go** - contains all the interfaces for the dependencies so you can easily mock out each one for testing purposes.